goodrobots/devFrame/docs/_docs/12-power-motors-esc.md

 ![ESC Tape Installed]({{ site.baseurl }}/assets/images/power-esc-motors/esc-tape-installed.jpeg){: width="80%" .align-center}

 - Stick the ESC to the inside of the Arm Tube Mount.
-See the slot in the Arm Tube Mount?
+- See the slot in the Arm Tube Mount?
 That's there for the zip tie to hold the ESC in place in case tape fails.
+Install a zip tie through slot and tighten around ESC.

 ![ESC Zip Tie]({{ site.baseurl }}/assets/images/power-esc-motors/esc-ziptie.jpeg){: width="80%" .align-center}